University of Kassel, Germany

 Tobias Sonntag studied mechanical engineering at the RWTH Aachen and specialized in plastics technology at the IKV.
 During his studies, he already worked as a supporting project engineer at SIGMA Engineering GmbH.
 After his graduation in 2015 he joined the SIGMA Engineering Team.

 Oliver studied Mechanical Engineering and Plastics Technology at RWTH Aachen / IKV in Germany and received his diploma in 1990.
 He started his professional career at Dätwyler / Switzerland as a project leader for rubber precision parts for the Automotive Industry.
 In 1996, Oliver joined DuPont-Dow Elastomers as Market Development Manager for Automotive.
 Between 2001 and 2003 he was the commercial director at Omnexus in Europe.
-In 2004 he joined Momentive Performance Materials (formerly GE Bayer Silicones) in Automotive Marketing for Elastomers.
-In 2008 he became the Global Marketing Leader of this segment and retired from Momentive end of 2019.
+In 2004 he joined Momentive Performance Materials in Automotive Marketing for Elastomers and became the Global Marketing Leader of this segment.
+Since 2020 he supports Sigma Engineering in Strategic Marketing.

 Dr Petr Schurek